LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 - A list of tasks to display
 - A task form

-We also imported `helper._` that give us the form creation helpers, typically the `form` function that create HTML `<form>` with filled `action` and `method` attributes, and the `inputText` function that create the HTML imput given a form field.
+We also imported `helper._` that give us the form creation helpers, typically the `form` function that creates the HTML `<form>` with filled `action` and `method` attributes, and the `inputText` function that creates the HTML imput given a form field.

 > **Note:** Read more about the [[Templating system|JavaTemplates]] and [[Forms helper|JavaFormHelpers]].

 ## The task form

-A `Form` object encapsulate an HTML form definition, including validation constraints.
+A `Form` object encapsulates an HTML form definition, including validation constraints.
 Let's create a form for our `Task` class.
 Add this to your `Application` controller:

 ```
 static Form<Task> taskForm = form(Task.class);